 There are a variety of options when it comes to treating bipolar disorder – many involve a combination of medications and therapy.
 The common medications prescribed include mood stabilizers, atypical antipsychotics, and antidepressants.
 Common therapy treatments include cognitive behavioral therapy (CBT) and family-focused therapy.
 Other non-conventional treatments include electroconvulsive therapy (electro “shock” treatment) and supplements, such as omega-3 fatty acids or St. John’s wort.

 Finding the right treatment can tremendously increase quality of life for those affected with bipolar disorder.
-If you or someone you know is struggling with bipolar disorder or their current psychiatric treatment, read here to learn more about pharmacogenetic testing and find resources that will help in speaking to one’s doctor about whether this test might help to personalize treatment.
+If you or someone you know is struggling with bipolar disorder or their current psychiatric treatment, read here to learn more about genetic testing for bipolar medication and find resources that will help in speaking to one’s doctor about whether this test might help to personalize treatment.